 4. Movie Candy – You’ll find the same name-brand candies in the same size boxes you get for 3-4 times the price at the movie theater.
 Dollar Tree is a great place to stop before you head to the movies.
 Not that I would ever do that. 😉

-5. Totally Awesome Cleaner – I’ve talked about this cleaner in my cleaning posts before – it’s my go-to everyday cleaner.
-I don’t even know how many bottles I’ve been through at this point.
+5. Totally Awesome Cleaner - I've talked about this cleaner in my cleaning posts before - it's my go-to everyday cleaner for most of my Journey to Clean tasks.
+I don't even know how many bottles I've been through at this point.
 They were actually out of stock on the day I stopped by, but I always keep 3-4 bottles on hand at home.
-I mean, it’s a dollar – why not stock up?
+I mean, it's a dollar - why not stock up?

 You’ll heavily dilute it to use it in most places in your house – so a bottle lasts a very long time.
 I use this absolutely everywhere – cleaning countertops, walls, floors (goes great in a carpet cleaner), cabinets, and baseboards.
 The Totally Awesome line also has a lot of laundry and bathroom cleaners – I’ve never used them, but I’ve heard good things!